pika/pika/README.md

 Support for Twisted and other IO frameworks are on the horizon.

-## Major Changes to Pika since 0.5.2
+Major Changes since 0.5.2:

  * Pika has been restructured and made to be fully asynchronous at its core and now supports AMQP 0-9-1 only (RabbitMQ 2.0+)
- * There have been many method definition changes
+ * There are many method definition changes, class name changes and module changes
  * Asynchronous AMQP commands now take a callback parameter for notification of completion
  * AMQP commands that are specified as synchronous buffer other calls on the same channel, sending them when the synchronous commands send their response frame
  * SelectConnection is now the recommended connection adapter and shows better performance than the AsyncoreConnection.
-SelectConnection implements select, poll, epoll and kqueue for event handling.
+SelectConnection implements select, poll, epoll and kqueue for event handling
- * Client channel flow control has been removed, see the section of the document below for information on this
  * TornadoConnection adds a connection adapter for the Tornado IOLoop
+ * Client channel flow control has been removed
- * Support for additional AMQP data types has been added
+ * Support for additional AMQP data types have been added
  * More extensive unit and functional tests added
+ * Extensive use of logging at the DEBUG level allows for tracing of all internal activity in Pika and all frames sent to and from RabbitMQ
+ * Emphasis on code readability and well commented code through-out

-### Internal Changes since 0.5.2
+Internal changes since 0.5.2:

  * Low level debug logging demonstrates client behavior and can be toggled via pika.log.DEBUG boolean value.